 An overview of our GCSE (9–1) Ancient Languages qualifications for first teaching September 2016.

 What do you think of our resources?
 You can use our online form to send us your feedback and ideas, or recommend a resource you've used.

-This guide introduces the text, provides contextual information and suggests activities to support the teaching of Euripedes.
+This guide introduces the text, provides contextual information and suggests activities to support the teaching of Euripides.

-This activity accompanies the set text guide on Euripedes.
+This activity accompanies the set text guide on Euripides.